 Hain's business is limited to specialty food products in niche markets geared to consumers of natural foods, medically-directed and weight management food products, kosher foods and other specialty food items.
 Hain is subject to evolving consumer preferences for these products.
 While Hain continues to diversify its product offerings, there can be no assurance that demand for Hain's products will continue at current levels or increase in the future.
 A significant shift in consumer demand away from Hain's products or failure to maintain its current market position would have a material adverse effect on Hain's financial statements.
 For example, sales of Hain's rice cakes declined from approximately \$22 million during fiscal year 1996 to approximately \$12 million in fiscal year 1997 due in part to competition from other snack products and an overall decline in rice cake demand.
-Hain has other significant product categories, such as cooking oils and non-dairy beverages, which, if consumer demand for such categories were to decrease, could have a material adverse effect on Hain's business, results of operations and financial condition.
+Hain has other significant product demand for such categories were to decrease, could have a material adverse effect on Hain's business, results of operations and financial condition.